 Input the widget settings as desired (these will vary depending on the plugin and your needs), and click “Save.”
-A popup box will appear where you are asked to select a plan for the plugin.
+A pop-up box will appear where you are asked to select a plan for the plugin.
 Select the free plan to start, as you can always upgrade later.
-After selecting the free plan, or checking out of a premium plan, a popup box will appear with code for your widget.
+After selecting the free plan, or checking out a premium plan, a pop-up box will appear with code for your widget.
 Copy the code and return to Squarespace.

-From your Squarespace site editor, navigate to the page were you want to add your widget by selecting “Pages” from the main menu options.
+From your Squarespace site editor, navigate to the page where you want to add your widget by selecting “Pages” from the main menu options.
 Hover over the page in the live editor and click “Edit.”
 Scroll to the section of the page where you want to add your widget and click the pointer bubble to add a section.
-A popup box will appear with options of which type of content block you want to add.
+A pop-up box will appear with options for which type of content block you want to add.
 Find and select “Code.”

 After designing your website, you will need to prepare your website to launch.
-To do this, you need to connect your domain, add a site description, optimize for SEO by connecting Google Search Words, and create a 404 (error) page.
+To do this, you need to connect your domain, add a site description, optimize for search engine optimization (SEO) by connecting Google Search Words, and create a 404 (error) page.
 Each is set up differently; however, most can be set up from “Settings” or “SEO” under the homepage of the website editor.

 Add Business Information & Site Description

 Next, click the “Marketing” tab, then the “SEO” tab.
 Input your business description using 50 to 300 characters.
 This is what will appear below your site title and headline in search engine results.
 Be sure to include keywords within your business description.
-To learn more about keywords and why they are important, read our article on SEO optimization.
+To learn more about keywords and why they are important, read our article on search engine marketing.